 Best Travel Time: February – June, September – November are the best seasons.
 However, July & August are okay and trekking can be done but not so clear visibility due to rain.

-Trip Snippets: 17 days, 4 night’s hotels, 12 nights Lodges, Breakfast in the city and breakfast lunch & dinner in the trek is included.
+Trip Snippets: 14 days, 3 night’s hotels, 10 nights Lodges, Breakfast in the city and breakfast lunch & dinner during the trek is included.

 Equipment rental: We advise you to bring all of your clothing and gear from home, however in Kathmandu there are many shops to buy and rent trek related equipment

-Your trek Back pack/duffle bag: Your baggage on trek will be carried by our porters, the maximum weight per trekkers is 15kg including your sleeping bag and down jacket, Other items not required on trek can be stored in our office or your hotel in Kathmandu.
+Your trek Backpack/duffle bag: Your baggage on the trek will be carried by our porters, the maximum weight per trekkers is 15kg including your sleeping bag and down jacket, Other items not required on trek can be stored in our office or your hotel in Kathmandu.